kyoo2023/Pre_Group/README.md

 5. Configure VS Code to run and debug tests directly from the editor.
 ---
 ### 4.Github action:
-1.Create athe GitHub Actions workflow in a YAML file (cmake-multi-platform.yml) to achieve Continuous Integration.
+1. Create athe GitHub Actions workflow in a YAML file (cmake-multi-platform.yml) to achieve Continuous Integration.
-2.Use "on" to trigger on every push to the main branch.
+2. Use "on" to trigger on every push to the main branch.
-3.Use "jobs" to define a single job named build that runs on the latest version of the Ubuntu environment.
+3. Use "jobs" to define a single job named build that runs on the latest version of the Ubuntu environment.
-4.Use "Steps" to checkout repository、set up CMake、run tests.
+4. Use "Steps" to checkout repository、set up CMake、run tests.

 ## Use this Project